DevRel-Foundation/governance/README.md

 These calls serve two main purposes:

-First, they provide a neutral and safe space to discuss topics important to the community, share ideas, and ask questions aligned with the mission of the DevRel Foundation.
+1. A neutral and safe space to discuss topics important to the community, share ideas, and ask questions aligned with the mission of the DevRel Foundation.
 If you have a story to share, the recommended process is to open a new issue via GitHub Discussions (more info below) with the topic in mind.
-This allows the call moderators to bring these topics into sessions, initiate community discussions, and reach consensus, potentially leading to a concrete action item (e.g., should this become a working group or be included in the foundation, etc.).
+This allows the call moderators to bring these topics into sessions, initiate community discussions, and reach a consensus, potentially leading to a concrete action item (e.g., should this become a working group or be included in the foundation, etc.).

-Second, the calls serve as Open Office Hours to reach community consensus on the foundation's next phases and to address questions and blockers on DevRel Challenges and Frequently Asked Questions.
+2. Open Office Hours to reach community consensus on the foundation's next phases and to address questions and blockers on DevRel Challenges and Frequently Asked Questions.

 <details>
   <summary>